This warm, thick Chocolate de Maní (Peanut 'Cocoa') was a popular tradition in my own family, and very much worth a try. Mornings got better!

 One of my favorite Dominican sayings, and one that I mention very often, is "cada cocinero tiene su librito" (every cook has his little book).

 Our homes' culinary traditions are like genetic heritage.
-Even in the homes of two sisters, raised under the same roof and educated by the same parents, the traditions will be different when they raise their own homes.
+Even in the homes of two sisters, raised under the same roof and educated by the same parents, the traditions will not be identical when they raise their own family.

 About this recipe

-For me, this drink is almost a symbol of my father's house kitchen, there was no weekend breakfast that lacked this nutritious and delicious peanut cocoa.
+For me, this drink is almost a symbol of my paternal home kitchen, there was no weekend breakfast that lacked this nutritious and delicious peanut cocoa.
 For this, I have faithfully followed mami's recipe.

 - 1½ cups unsalted toasted peanuts